lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ### Build the Docker Containers

-1. Run `docker-compose build`.
+1. Run `docker compose build`.
-2. Verify the containers run with `docker-compose up`.
+2. Verify the containers run with `docker compose up`.
   - On your host machine, navigate to `127.0.0.1:8000`.
   - You may need to run this twice because the database can be slow to initialize the first time.